Honors Orientation and Student Development

-One substantial benefit to being a student in The Honors College is participating in our comprehensive orientation program.
+One substantial benefit to being a student in The Honors College is participating in our comprehensive orientation and development program.
 Through this program, honors students learn many of the skills that will make them successful students and developing scholars at UAlbany.
 It also provides the initial opportunity for honors students to begin forming a community with their roommates, suitemates, and hallmates in honors housing.

 Incoming honors students move into their residence halls two days before other first-year students arrive on campus.
 Students are assigned to orientation groups, with each group led by a third-year honors student (a Person of Extraordinary Talent (POET)).
-POETs help the new honors students learn about UAlbany and The Honors College, and many POETs have ongoing contact with the honors students in their group throughout the academic year.
+POETs help the new honors students learn about UAlbany and the Honors College, and many POETs have ongoing contact with the honors students in their group throughout the academic year.

 They then wander around campus looking for these places.
 POETs are stationed at each location and each has a question about the UAlbany campus (more bonus points) and some have snacks.
-After lunch, groups rotate through three activities: a low-ropes course, a session on using technology at UAlbany, and a session with Professor Haugaard.
+After lunch, groups rotate through three activities: a low-ropes course, a session on using technology at UAlbany, and a session with the Dean.
 Students eat dinner with their suitemates and are on their own after dinner.